aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 </html>
 ```

-#### **Opening CSV files and replacing invalid characters**
+#### **Opening CSV Files and Replacing Invalid Characters**

 In Excel, when a CSV file with special characters is opened, the characters are automatically replaced.
-The same is done by the Aspose.Cells API which is demonstrated in the code example given below.
+The same is done by the Aspose.Cells API and is demonstrated in the code example given below.

 ```html
 <!DOCTYPE html>